viperet/vscode-magento-wizard/README.md

 - [ ] Go to definition function for class and template referrences in *.xml files
 - [ ] More templates

+## Contributions

+This project is open for all kinds of contributions - new templates, new ideas, bug reports, new features, etc.
+If you found bug or want to request a new feature - just create new issue on github.
+If you want to add new feature yourself - fork this repo and create pull request.

 ## Release Notes

+### 1.3.2

+Added option to select the existing XML file to convert when using the 'Generate Catalog' command.

 ### 1.3.0